School shooting: Mental illness

-The results of the study showed that 71% of the control group thought that gun restrictions should be applied to people with mental illness, and nearly 80% of participants who read the articles agreed.
-Despite the fact that the article exposed the readers to both the mental illness of the shooter, and the fact that the shooter used high-capacity magazines, participants advocated more for gun restrictions on people with mental illness rather than bans on high-capacity magazines.
+McGinty and colleagues conducted a study to find out if people tended to associate the violence of school shootings with mental illness, at the expense of other factors such as the availability of magazines generally with a capacity of more than 10 rounds.

-This suggests that people believe mental illness is the culprit for school shootings in lieu of the accessibility of guns or other environmental factors.
 The authors expressed concern that proposals to target gun control laws at people with mental illness do not take into account the complex nature of the relationship between serious mental illness and violence, much of which is due to additional factors such as substance abuse.
 However, the link is unclear since research has shown that violence in mentally ill people occurs more in interpersonal environments.

-It is also mentionable that school size can play a role on the presence of shooter mental health concerns.
-In a presented study from researchers Baird, Roellke & Zeifman from the Social Science Journal, it is presented that school size and level of attention given to students can precede violent actions, as students who commit mass shootings in larger schools are likely to have transitioned from smaller schools.
-This adds important nuance to the idea that larger schools are more prone to mass violence by showing that the stress associated with losing the personal support given in a smaller community is a weight on students.
+In a presented study from researchers Baird, Roellke & Zeifman from the Social Science Journal, school size and level of attention given to students can precede violent actions, as students who commit mass shootings in larger schools are more likely to have transitioned from smaller schools.

 A 2016 opinion piece published by U.S. News & World Report concluded that 22% of mass murders are committed by people who suffer from a serious mental illness, and 78% do not.
 This study also concluded that many people with mental illnesses do not engage in violence against others and that most violent behavior is due to factors other than mental illness.